If you are looking for a way to pump up your trading returns, then LEAPS may be the answer.

-However, because of the longer time till expiration, LEAPS cost more than traditional options.
+However, because of the longer time until expiration, LEAPS cost more than traditional options.
 This is due to the greater probability that over time the options will be in the money.

 Like all options, they give you the choice, but not the obligation to buy/ sell the underlying asset.
 You can do this on or before its expiration date, in accordance with the strike price.

 LEAPS are available on thousands of equities and many indexes.
 And just like traditional short term options, they are available as both puts and calls.

 With further out expiration dates, these options can be quite useful for both long-term investors and traders.

 Pump up the Profits